-- 1. finding and registering for classes; - 2. viewing online grade reports; - checking e-mail, accessing courses online, utilizing Web-based university services, and reading customizable content via myASU (my.asu.edu); - 4. creating personal and course Web pages; - 5. viewing campus event calendars; - 6. searching the student-faculty-staff directory; - 7. browsing general and graduate catalogs; and - 8. obtaining information about ASU athletics.
+- 1. finding and registering for classes;

+- 2. viewing online grade reports;

+- checking e-mail, accessing courses online, utilizing Web-based university services, and reading customizable content via myASU (my.asu.edu);

+- 4. creating personal and course Web pages;

+- 5. viewing campus event calendars;

+- 6. searching the ASU Online Directory;

+- 7. browsing general and graduate catalogs; and

+- 8. obtaining information about ASU athletics.

-IT provides several service centers, described below, for the ASU academic community.
+IT provides several service centers for the ASU academic community.

-Computing Commons.
+Computing Sites.
 The Computing Commons building (CPCOM) provides a "technology hub" that draws together students, faculty, and staff from all disciplines on campus in an environment conducive to maximum creative interaction.
 The building and its facilities have drawn national recognition and acclaim as a model for the support of instruction and research in a technology-based environment.
-The Computing Commons houses a 254-workstation computing site, seven computer classrooms, one instructor mediated classroom, two Classroom Support Centers, the Customer Assistance Center, the ASU Computer Store, and the Computing Commons Gallery which is described under Performing and Fine Arts Facilities (see "Computing Commons Gallery," page 29).
+The Computing Commons houses a 254-workstation computing site, seven computer classrooms, two instructor-mediated classrooms, two Classroom Support Centers, the Customer Assistance Center, the IT Help Desk, the ASU Computer Store, and the Computing Commons Gallery (see "Computing Commons Gallery," page 34).